apereo/cas/installation/Service-Management.md

 * _User Attributes_ (`allowedAttributes`) - Optional field that allows restricting the global set of user attributes on a per-service basis.
 Only the attributes specified in this field will be released.
 * _Ignore Attribute Management_ (`ignoreAttributes`) - True to ignore per-service attribute management, which causes the value of _User Attributes_ (`allowedAttributes`) to be ignored.
 * _Evaluation Order_ (`evaluationOrder`) - Required value that determines relative order of evaluation of registered services.
-This flag is particularly important in cases where two service URL expressions cover the same services;
-evaluation order determines which registration is evaluated first.
+This flag is particularly important in cases where two service URL expressions cover the same services; evaluation order determines which registration is evaluated first.
+* _Username Attribute_ (`usernameAttribute`) - Name of the attribute that would identify the principal for this service definition only.
+* _Required Handlers_ (`requiredHandlers`) - Set of authentication handler names that must successfully authenticate credentials in order to access the service.
+* _Attribute Filter_ (`attributeFilter`) - A filter associated with this service to perform additional processing on the allowed attributes at release time.

 <a name="PersistingRegisteredServiceData">  </a>
 ## Persisting Registered Service Data